cookiewolf/handbook/docs/index.md

 ## Tools we use

-We choose to support open source & ethical web services.
+Where possible, we choose to support open source & ethical web services.
+Our long term aim is to eliminate all others from our stack.
+Below are some of tools we currenly use.

 ### To build

-- CMS: wordpress, drupal, DeCap
+- CMS: Wordpress, Drupal, DeCap
-- API: no code, python Fast API, laravel
+- API: No code (e.g. Zapier), Python FastAPI, Laravel
-- Web applications: elm, react
+- Web applications: Elm, React
-- Web portfolios: carrd.io, wix, squarespace
+- Web portfolios: Carrd, Squarespace
-- E-commerce: shopify
+- E-commerce: shopify, WooCommerce
 - Database: Airtable
 - Documentation: MkDocs

 ### To host

 - Domain management: Gandi, Cloudflare
-- Servers: Kinsta, Krystal, Cloudron
+- Servers: Kinsta, Krystal, Cloudron, Siteground
 - Static hosts: GitHub pages, Netlify

 ### To manage